Graduate students, applications are now closed.

 Dissertation Advisors and Graduate Program Directors – Please submit statements of support here.

-The Northeastern Humanities Center invites applications for its sixth Resident Fellowship Program for the 2018-19 academic year.
+The Northeastern Humanities Center invites applications for its seventh Resident Fellowship Program for the 2019-20 academic year.
 We hope to fund two “CSSH Dean’s Graduate Fellows in the Humanities Center.”

 The Humanities Center Fellowship program brings together scholars, faculty fellows and two graduate students, from various disciplines – both within the College of Social Sciences and Humanities as well as from other colleges of Northeastern University – around a common theme.